subhamhada/CDS.EXP-1/README.md

 ![Screenshot 2024-07-30 221545](https://github.com/user-attachments/assets/eb5a5df2-c651-4538-be93-4cd1134efadf)

 ## Conclusion -
-These basic programs provide a solid foundation for understanding C++ syntax and basic operations.
+These basic programs provide a solid foundation for understanding C++ syntax and basic operations by the setup of vs code and Mingw.

 They illustrate how to use input/output streams, arithmetic operations, which are essential for complex programming tasks.